-Hotter and drier weather, in combination with more severe storms, endangers harvests globally
+Hotter and drier sustainability expectations weather. in combination with more severe storms, endangers harvests globally

-- EE has mapped out a 3-year plan aimed at aligning the business commercially with a sustainability narrative and integrating sustainability initiatives into operations.
-This work included looking at key partnerships for EE and benchmarking to competitors, defining and measuring key DEI&B metrics, and identifying the key sustainability-related value drivers: impact proposition, environmental, health & safety (EH&S) management, supply chain management, and human capital. - Going into 2024, EE established sustainability-related goals not only for the CEO but also for other members of the leadership team.
-Progress on the leadership team's sustainability goals is discussed at EE board meetings. - With a focus on human capital and employee satisfaction, EE conducted an employee engagement survey in 2023 with participation from 86% of employees, showing high rates of employee satisfaction.
-Committed to continuous improvement, EE implemented a number of initiatives in response to the results of the survey including the creation of a dedicated employee development budget, introduction of quarterly town hall meetings, and implementation of management trainings for supervisors and leadership. - EE hired an EH&S lead to support the company in the development of a formal health and safety program that will evolve as the company begins to manufacture on site.
+- EE has mapped out a 3-year plan aimed a aligning the business commercially with a sustainability narrative and integrating sustainability initiatives into operations.
+Thi work included looking at key partnerships for El and benchmarking to competitors, defining an measuring key DEI&B metrics, and identifying th key sustainability-related value drivers: impac proposition, environmental, health & safety (EH&S management, supply chain management, and human capital. - Going into 2024, EE established sustainability-related goals not only for the CEO but also for other members of the leadership team.
+Progress on the leadership team's sustainability goals is discussed at EE board meetings.

+• EE hired an EH&S lead to support the company in the development of a formal health and safety program that will evolve as the company begins to manufacture on site.
 The new hire will focus on tracking both leading and lagging safety indicators.